jonathanmann/jonathanmann.github.io/about/index.md

 ![ScreenShot](../public/img/profile.jpg)

-I grew up in [Jericho, Vermont](http://www.jerichovt.gov/), graduated from [SUNY New Paltz](http://www.newpaltz.edu/) in Economics.
-In late 2009, I married Ruolin (Sarah) Cui in Boston, Massachusetts.
+I grew up in [Jericho, Vermont](http://www.jerichovt.gov/), graduated from [SUNY New Paltz](http://www.newpaltz.edu/) in Economics, and, in late 2009, married Ruolin (Sarah) Cui in Boston, Massachusetts.

 Two years ago, my wife and I moved from DC, where we worked as consultants, to NYC.
 Currently, I work as a software developer and data analyst for the securities class action law firm [Labaton Sucharow](http://labaton.com/), and my wife is a director at [Mokobio](http://mokobio.com/), a Chinese biotech company.